hybrid-intelligence/gridworld/README.md

 ## How to write your own agent?

 We recommend that you place the code for all your agents in the `agents` directory (though it is not mandatory).
-You should implement the
+You should implement the `act` function.

-- `register_reset`
-- `compute_action`

-**Add your agent name in** `vector_agent.py`
+**Add your agent name in** `user_config.py`

 See the example in `agents/random_agent.py`

 ### Parallel Environments
 Since IGLU-Gridworld is super fast, you may want to run multiple envs in parallel and process a batch of observations at once.
-To set the number of parallel envs add it to `user_config.py`

-We provide a dummy vector agent that just loops over all the observations.
-You can change this class to process batch observations if you want.

-**(Optional) Add your custom vector agent in** `user_config.py`, this is what the evaluator will use.
+Detailed explanation for using parallel environments is provided in `agents/README.md`

 ### How do I specify my dependencies?

 We accept submissions with custom runtimes, so you can choose your